aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/decompose-user-task/_index.md

 | TaskDescription | string | Body     | Required          | A plain‑text description of the user’s overall objective.
 The service parses the description and generates individual tasks.
 Example: “Launch marketing campaign for Q3, including content creation, email blast, and social media ads.” |

 **Authentication**
 Calls to the Decompose User Task API require an OAuth 2.0 access token.
 Include the token in the `Authorization` header as `Bearer <access_token>`.
 Tokens are obtained from the Aspose Cloud authentication endpoint.
+To obtain a token, send a POST request to `https://api.aspose.cloud/connect/token` with your client ID and client secret.
+The response contains an `access_token` value that must be included in subsequent API calls.

 ### **Response**